manohar-voggu/bphc-timetable/README.md

 ### Instructions
 * Adjust variables like path/url to pdf, start & end page numbers, area for tabula, columns to parse in `pdf2json.py` <br>
+* Ensure you have a Java runtime and set the PATH for it
+* `pip install -r requirements.txt`
 * `python3 pdf2json.py`

 ### Note